 After 1980s due to taking some necessary steps and political stability under the democratic government the GDP share increases but employment share remains more or less stable.

-agriculture sector decrease but industry sector could not increase at proportional rate.
+iii.
+Service sector Service sector takes benefits from both agriculture and industry.
+With the time share of agriculture sector decrease but industry sector could not increase at proportional rate.
 Service sector has taken this chance.